Department of Communication

 Communication & Media Studies (BA)

 Accelerated Degree in Strategic & Digital Communication (BA/BS + MS)

-The accelerated degree in Communication (BA/BS + MS) allows academically qualified students to earn both a bachelor's and a master's degree (two diplomas are awarded) in five years, saving a year of time by "accelerating" their undergraduate courses.
+The accelerated degree in Communication (BA/BS) and Strategic & Digital Communication (MS) allows academically qualified students to earn both a bachelor's and a master's degree (two diplomas are awarded) in five years, saving a year of time by "accelerating" their undergraduate courses.

 Eligible students can be admitted to the accelerated degree in Communication (BA/BS + MS) program in one of two ways: as an incoming freshman, or after completing a minimum of 90 credits but no more than 120 credits.

 The Minor in Communication equips students with skills that can easily be applied in any field they choose.
 Students can blend their interests by achieving a minor while completing their other degree requirements.
 The minor is designed to familiarize students with communication theory while providing training in print and electronic communication skills.